-Fasting also increases water loss, so a lot of fasting-driven weight loss is actually just water loss.
+Fasting also increases water loss, so a lot of fasting-driven weight loss is actually just that—water loss.

-My main point is: when you break your fast, you’ll regain some weight—water or otherwise—and that’s a good thing.
-That being said, there are certainly ways minimize this effect and minimize fat gain in the process.
+My main point is this: When you break your fast, you’ll regain some weight—water or otherwise—and that’s a good thing.
+That being said, there are certainly ways to minimize fat gain in the process.
 That’s one big reason folks fast in the first place: body recomposition.

 I’ll share some practical tips soon.
 First, let’s establish why weight loss is stimulated during a fast.

 Why Do You Lose Weight During a Fast?